 Provides access to information on measurement instruments (i.e., questionnaires, interview schedules, checklists, index measures, coding schemes/manuals, rating scales, tests) in the health fields, psychosocial sciences, organizational behavior, and library and information science.
 HAPI assists in the identification of measures needed for research studies, grant proposals, client/patient assessment, theses/dissertations, and program evaluation.

 Published in association with the University of Southern California's Institute of Safety and Systems Management, this database provides a comprehensive, timely survey of recent work relating to public health, safety, and industrial hygiene.
 Sources include government reports, journal articles, conference proceedings, books, and other publications.

 Health and Society in Video is an online collection of streaming documentaries focusing on health issues and their impact on society.

-Portal is designed for members of the general public who are looking to find trustworthy health information online.
-The health portal includes free access to health information, news, journal articles, eBooks, videos, health resources in Spanish, and more.
+Provides free access to health information, news, journal articles, eBooks, health resources in Spanish, and more.

 This database provides integrated access to medical, health, and wellness information.

 Provides socioeconomic, health and demographic data for community assessment, strategic planning, identifying best practices for improvement, collaboration and advocacy for Eastern North Carolina communities.
 A resource for the community health needs assessment (CHNA).